 How to Manage Your GardenKeeping on top of your garden’s needs as the season’s change doesn’t have to be overwhelming – we’ve put together some top areas to focus on in your garden this Winter.

-Reticulation RoutineWest Australians in Perth, Mandurah and some parts of the South West are limited in their use of reticulation during Winter.
+Reticulation RoutineWest Australians in Perth, Secret Harbour and some parts of the South West are limited in their use of reticulation during Winter.
 This sprinkler switch-off is a water-saving initiative from the Water Corporation, which applies to all scheme and bore water users in the aforementioned regions from 1 June to 31 August each year.
 Let the rainfall over Winter soak into your garden and make sure you turn off your automatic reticulation to avoid a fine!
 Over Winter, homeowners should get their reticulation systems serviced to ensure that once the weather warms up, the reticulation will be ready to go.

 Fertilisation & Compost